Anaïs Bourdet: Life

 Anaïs Bourdet grew up in Lambesc, in the Bouches-du-Rhône.
-She graduated from ECV Aix-en-Provence in 2010, and moved to Marseille.
+She graduated from the ECV Aix-en-Provence in 2010, and moved to Marseille.
 From 2013 to 2016, she lived in Argentina, before returning to settle in Marseille.
 She is a freelance graphic designer, graphic design teacher, and was part of the 5M4 collective.

 In February 2016, she protested against the abolition of anti-harassment and gender-based violence measures in the Senate in the transport safety bill.
 After an op-ed written with the collective Féministes par Inadvertance published in L'Express, a petition which collected more than 65,000 signatures.
 She contributed to a poster campaign.
 A commission reintroduced the article 22 of the law, which finally passed.

 In 2017, she testified at the National Assembly on the importance of an intersectional approach to analyzing sexist attacks, after noting among the testimonies received by Paye ta Shnek those concerning attacks that were not only sexist but also homophobic, racist or against women with disabilities.

 She contributed to La guide de voyage: Paris, by Charlotte Soulary, published in January 2018.

 In November 2016, she participated in the TEDx ParcMontsouris with a conference called "I'm tired of being a woman: street harassment".
 She contributed to Womanhood, a web-documentary directed by Florie Bavard, which gives voice to Egyptian women in the form of a series of fifteen portraits.

 In 2017, she appeared at a conference at Centre Pompidou.

 In January 2018, she launched the Mauvaise Compagnie online store on Etsy, which sells posters, T-shirts, and bags illustrated by her visuals.
 A portionof the profits are donated to feminist associations: the Féministes contre le Cyber-harassment collective, Family Planning, Stop Street Harassment, Versatility, Lallab, SOS Méditerranée and Kâlî21.
 The entire collection is handmade in France in Marseille and is certified vegan.

 Since October 2018, she has been hosting the YESSS podcast, produced by the PopKast label, with Elsa Miské and Margaïd Quioc.

 In 2019, she founded the sissislafamille tumbler, for solidarity among women.